djcooke/compendium/collections/_pt_081_enemies/succubus.md

   - name: "Passions' Heat"
     potency: 150
     type: Magic
-    description: "ranged attack on random player; inflicts Pyretic (3s).
-Taking any action (including moving or facing a different direction) before the debuff runs out inflicts magic damage at potency 4500, which is generally a one-shot.
+    description: "untelegraphed circle AoE on random player (the player is indicated with an arrow marker but the circle is not telegraphed).
+Inflicts Pyretic (3s); taking any action (including moving or facing a different direction) before the debuff runs out inflicts damage at potency 5000, which is generally a one-shot.
 The attack can be LoSed"
     warning: other
 notes:
-  - "As of patch 7.35, the Pyretic debuff can trigger even if you remain perfectly still.
-This is probably a bug, but to be safe, treat this as an immediate one-shot and always LoS or stun"
+  - note: 'As of patch 7.35, the Pyretic debuff can trigger even if you remain perfectly still.
+This seems to be caused by the "Automatically face target when using action" setting in the character target settings, so if you do get hit, make sure to untarget the succubus before it starts moving'
+    subnotes:
+      - "It's still safer to LoS or stun"
 ---